Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Introduction

 This work analyzes the security guarantees of authenticated GNSS signals and shows that an attacker can spoof receivers to any location independent of the cryptographic primitive implemented.
-Prior work~\cite{papadimitratos2008protection} showed the possibility of relaying GNSS signals across large distances and spoofing the target receiver’s location to the location from where the legitimate signals were recorded and replayed.
-In contrast, our work shows how an adversary can spoof a victim receiver hundreds of kilometers away from its true location by temporally manipulating satellite signals received at the true location itself.
-Our attack preserves the contents of the navigation message in its entirety, thereby rendering any cryptographic authentication useless.
-We also execute the attack in less than 50 ms, making the current delayed key-disclosure schemes incapable of detecting the attack.
+Prior work~\cite{papadimitratos2008protection, psiaki2016gnss} showed the possibility of relaying GNSS signals (meaconing attacks) across large distances and spoofing the victim receiver's location to the location from where the legitimate signals were originally recorded.
+In contrast, our attack does not require the attacker to capture legitimate signals at the location where the victim is to be spoofed.
+We show how an adversary can spoof a victim receiver hundreds of kilometers away from its true location by temporally manipulating satellite signals received at the true location itself.
+Not only that, our attacker setup can, in real-time, generate and spoof dynamic motion paths independent of the location of the victim receiver. \emph{To the best of our knowledge, this is the first work that demonstrates the ability to spoof both arbitrary static and dynamic GNSS locations in real-time without modifying the contents of the navigation message, thereby rendering any cryptographic authentication useless.} Our real-time setup takes less than 24 ms \footnote{20 ms to receive a bit, 317.485 $\mu$s of average processing time and 4 ms for sending the bits to attacker's transmitter} to generate spoofing signals from legitimate satellite signals, making the current delayed key-disclosure schemes incapable of detecting the attack.